katahiromz/EGA/EGA-Manual.md

   usage: left(ary_or_str, count)
 ```

-Returns an array or a string of `count` items from the left side of an array or a string.
+Returns an array or a string of `count` items at the left side of an array or a string.

 ### EGA '`len`' Function